 Alpha testing relies on both black box and white box techniques and is conducted inside a lab environment.

 Beta testing is when select customers interact with the first iteration of a piece of software.
 It’s performed in what’s called the “Real Environment.”

 The purpose of beta testing is to discover any lingering or hidden bugs and glitches that the developers missed.
 Customers share their feedback about the software and you can use that feedback to root out any major failures and prepare the software for the actual release to the general public.

 11. Smoke Testing

 Smoke testing allows developers to identify any “showstoppers” hidden in their code.

 A showstopper is a bug or defect that stops or restricts further testing.
 It presents a bottleneck to testers and unless it’s resolved, testing cannot continue.

 If showstoppers are found early on, it’s a signal to the development team that they need to completely rework a certain module or unit.
-The goal is to eliminate all showstoppers as early as possible to ensure smooth development.
+The goal of this method of software testing is to eliminate all showstoppers as early as possible to ensure smooth development.

 12. End-to-End Testing